 A variety of non-federal resources will supplement the CDBG, HOME and ESG funds.
-Non-federal resources available fall into two general categories - funds required to match the HOME and ESG programs as required by regulation and non-federal funds used by local communities to supplement CDBG allocations for larger scale projects.
-The use and reporting of non-federal funds by local communities is voluntary; therefore, a list is not available.
+Non-federal resources available fall into three general categories - funds required to match the HOME and ESG programs as required by regulation, non-federal funds used by local communities to supplement CDBG allocations for larger scale projects, and the Oakland County Housing Trust Fund (OCHTF).
 Oakland County uses PI generated from paybacks on CDBG and HOME funded housing rehabilitation loans to expand the HIP and rental gap development/preservation program.
-Various limited partnerships and corporations construct rental projects for profit with HUD funded subsidies for LI tenants.
-Many apply for the State's Low Income Tax Credits.
+The OCHTF provides gap funding for rental and for-sale mixed income housing throughout the County.
+In general, the land for OCHTF developments is identified and provided by its development partners.
 Groups and individuals are encouraged to establish non-profits complying with HUD requirements to permit them to receive funds under the HOME program, as well as funds under Section 811, Supportive Housing for Persons with Disabilities.